GM’s Cruise now has 1,800 employees working on self-driving cars, up from 1,000 in March 2019

-During a press conference this morning, Dan Ammann, CEO of GM’s self-driving subsidiary Cruise Automation, gave a glimpse at the progress that’s been made toward a fully self-driving vehicle fleet.
+During GM’s investor day conference in New York this morning, Dan Ammann, CEO of the automaker’s self-driving subsidiary Cruise Automation, gave a glimpse at the progress it’s made toward a fully self-driving vehicle fleet.
 He said that Cruise’s engineers, of which there are now 1,800 (up from 1,000 in March 2019), have over the past four years helped improve autonomous driving performance by a factor of “10,000.”
 Concretely, they’ve reduced the amount of time between major software updates by 98% while cutting the time it takes to train the AI underpinning its cars by 80%, such that major new firmware rolls out up 45 times more frequently than before (as often as twice weekly).

 Furthermore, between summer 2019 and now, Ammann says there’s been 2.5 times increase in the utilization of its Chevrolet Bolt test vehicles — an improvement that’s expected to drive down costs.
 On the subject of division-wide cost savings, Cruise anticipates its forthcoming electric vehicle fast-charging station in San Francisco will contribute to an 85% reduction in cost per kilowatt of charging.
 And Ammann claims that compute costs will be reduced by 85% with GM’s newly unveiled Origin shuttle.